tawanda-/covid19amanani/README.md

 There are two options to setup the application:

-###### Option 1:

-In the root application folder run the following command in terminal

-    ./setup.sh

-To access the website go to: http://localhost:5000

-This command will create a virtual environment folder 'venv', install dependencies, setup the database and start the flask application development server.
-Option 2 achieves the same results.

-###### Option 2:

 In the root folder run the following commands:

 1. Create a virtual environment: